yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 Do you want that to happen to your music? **Of course not!**

-There is a better way!
+> There is a better way!

 Do you have any idea how much the average album costs to make?

-> Me either.
+**Me either.**

-And it doesn’t really matter because there’s always a way to do it on a budget.
+And it doesn’t really matter because a record can be made on any budget.

 Here are some common costs that go into making an album:

 - Paying musicians for their time
 - Paying a producer for their time
-- Paying an engineer for their time
+- Paying a recording engineer for their time
 - Paying for studio time
 - Paying a mix/mastering engineer for their time
-- Paying a designer for their time
+- Paying a designer for album art
 - Paying to have physical products produced (if you go that route)

 All of this can be summed up in money being spent on **people, places, and time.** If you can reduce the amount of people you pay, the cost of the space you record in, and operate as quickly and efficiently as possible, the cost of your record will go down dramatically.
 If you have a space of your own to record in, have gear of your own, know how to operate it, and can play several instruments, you really only need to figure out how to distribute the final product when it’s finished.

-What I’m saying is, it’s completely possible, and even a great idea, to write, produce, perform, record, and distribute your own music.
+> What I’m saying is, it’s completely possible, and even a great idea, to write, produce, perform, record, and distribute your own music.

-##The recording/production phase
+### The recording/production phase

 I’ve been a part of several recordings in my career where, when all was said and done, I could have made a better-sounding recording for a fraction of the cost if I had chosen to purchase my own recording gear and self-record instead of booking time at a "professional" recording studio.

 That’s the reality we live in today, and it’s a beautiful thing.
 Professional and semi-professional recording gear is getting better _and_ more affordable at the same time.

 99% of the time, I would advise artists, bands, and producers to buy their own recording gear instead of sinking money into buying time at a recording studio.
 Yes, there’s a time and place to record at a nice studio, but for early-stage artists and bands, now is not the time.

-You can make _professional sounding_ recordings with a Shure SM58, an Apogee Duet, and Logic Pro.
+You can make _professional sounding_ recordings with a [Shure SM58](https://www.sweetwater.com/store/detail/SM58--shure-sm58-cardioid-dynamic-vocal-microphone), an [Apogee Duet](https://www.sweetwater.com/store/detail/Duet2iOS--apogee-duet), and [Logic Pro](https://www.apple.com/logic-pro/).
 You can get all of these for under \$1,000.
 You might be thinking, "but I want big drum sounds on my recordings."
 Well, I’ve recorded some killer sounding drums with an SM58 going through an Apogee Duet in Logic Pro.
 I set the mic up about 10-12 feet away from the kit on a vocal mic stand, and pointed it at the kick drum.

 > Boom!